OneUltimate/arch-LInux-terminal-by-ultimate-for-windows/README.md

 *libraries used:* PyQT5, platform, psutil, datetime, time, subprocess, requests, winreg, wmi, os, socket

-At the moment, the CPU temperature is detected using **OpenHardwareMonitor** (vmi).
+At the moment, the CPU temperature is detected using 'OpenHardwareMonitor' (vmi).
 Install it from the app's official website for full terminal functionality